 In other words, if the Samsung Galaxy S21 FE doesn’t quite float your financial boat, you’ve got options.

 Samsung conjured up a solid smartphone in the Galaxy S21 FE.
 On the surface, there’s nothing objectionable about the phone at all.
 Samsung managed to get many of the tent poles firmly in place.

 It’s attractive (if a touch simple), slim, and lightweight.
 I genuinely appreciate the quality of the materials and the tight assembly.
-The screen is very good, battery life is above average, and it delivers better performance than most phones in its price class.
-Samsung managed to ship the phone with the latest version of Android and it comes with a very respectable OS and security update commitment.
+The screen is very good, battery life is above average, and it delivers better performance than many phones in its price class.
+Samsung managed to ship the phone with the latest version of Android and it comes with the very best OS and security update commitment.

-Samsung shipped the phone with the latest version of Android and it comes with a respectable OS and security update commitment.
+Samsung shipped the phone with the latest version of Android and it comes with the very best OS and security update commitment.

 Where the phone stumbles is its pricing compared to the competition.
-The phone simply doesn’t have the price advantage it needs to stand apart from the Galaxy S21.
-In the US, there’s little reason to opt for the Galaxy S21 FE over the Galaxy S21 with the small $100 price delta.
-Budget-conscious power users in regions where the Galaxy S21 has an Exynos chipset may be tempted by the Fan Edition, but most should still favor the real thing.
-Moreover, if the Galaxy S22 arrives soon with anything close to the Galaxy S21’s $799 price point, the Galaxy S21 FE will basically be dead in the water.
+The phone simply doesn’t have the price advantage it needs to stand apart from the Galaxy S22.
+In the US, there’s little reason to opt for the Galaxy S21 FE over the Galaxy S22 with the small $100 price delta.
+Budget-conscious power users in regions where the Galaxy S22 has an Exynos chipset may be tempted by the Fan Edition, but most should still favor the real thing.

-And that’s without getting into the compelling alternatives that may have more appeal than a phone that should have launched six months ago.
+And that’s without getting into the compelling alternatives that may have more appeal.
 The Pixel 6, in particular, is simply a better buy than the Samsung for the moment, especially if you care about camera results and software.